Meet YOLO26: next-gen vision AI.

 Initialize the weights and biases of a linear module.

-This function initializes the weights of a linear module using a uniform distribution within bounds calculated from the input dimension.
+This function initializes the weights of a linear module using a uniform distribution within bounds calculated from the output dimension.
 If the module has a bias, it is also initialized.

 Args